smathilakath/Project-Barack47/README.md

 * Customers always take the shortest line, but no 2 customers ever choose the same shortest line at the same time
 * Managers only read one from one Clerk's total money received, at a time.
-* Customers do not leave until they are given their passport by the Cashier.
+* Customers do not leave until they are given their barack by the Cashier.
 * The Cashier does not start on another customer until they know that the last Customer has left their area
 * Clerks go on break when they have no one waiting in their line
 * Managers get Clerks off their break when lines get too long